Antoine Laurent de Jussieu: Work

 Jussieu's system of plant classification, based on the relative value of their characteristics, served as the basis for natural systems of taxonomy.
 His system was first published in a paper on Ranunculaceae in 1773.
 The following year he developed the concept further in a paper on the arrangement of plants in the Jardin de Roi, based on the work of his uncle Bernard at the Trianon garden in Versaille.
 The work dealt primarily with suprafamilial ranks of classification.

-The following five years were devoted to applying his ideas to the entire plant kingdom, culminating in his epochal work, the Genera plantarum (1789).
+Jussieu devoted the next five years to applying his ideas to the entire plant kingdom, culminating in his epochal work, the Genera plantarum (1789).
 In preparing this work he had access to a large number of herbaria and botanical gardens.
 Although at first British and German botanists, firm adherents of the Linnaean system, were wary of what they considered radical ideas emanating from the French revolution, the work soon gained wide acceptance in scientific circles, and was actively promoted by eminent botanists including Robert Brown and A. P. de Candolle.